metabase/metabase/docs/exploration-and-organization/exploration.md

 # Basic exploration

 How to poke around your Metabase.
+Browsing models and databases, exploring collections, bookmarks, verified items, search, and more.

 ## Browse models and data